kevinrenskers/mixedcase.nl/content/apps/index.md

 ## Last.fm Scrobbler
 ![screenshots](/apps/lastfm.jpg)

-Get the official Last.fm Scrobbler App to keep track of what you're listening to on Apple Music.
-Check out your top artist, album and song charts from all-time to last week, and watch videos of your favourite tracks.
+"Get the official Last.fm Scrobbler App to keep track of what you're listening to on Apple Music.
+Check out your top artist, album and song charts from all-time to last week, and watch videos of your favourite tracks."
 [App Store (iPhone, free)](https://itunes.apple.com/us/app/last-fm-scrobbler/id1188681944?ls=1&mt=8)